Module overview

 D. Renewable energy Energy from Wind: Resource, historical use.
 Wind turbine technologies.
 UK examples.
 Off-shore developments.
 Environmental impact and public perception.
 Waves / Tidal

 Energy: Resource.
 Prototypes.
 Proposed installations.
 Site selection issues.
 Case study - marine current turbine and wave device technologies.
 Hydropower: Resource, historical use.
-Review of projects: Three gorges dam in China, mini-hydro.
 Solar Energy Resource issues.
 Photovoltaics (PV) Photovoltaic technologies: grid connected and standalone systems.
 Practical demonstration of PV systems.
 Technology and Applications.
 Geothermal Energy: Historical and current technology.
-Examples including USA, Iceland and Southampton.
+Examples may include USA, Iceland and Southampton.

 Learning and Teaching